mark-mcdermott/cs5392-group-project-kusupati-liu-mcdermott-namala/README.md

             - All you modifications will happen only in this .jj file.
             - After you're done your changes, in terminal in the parser directory (the one containing Parser.jj), type `javacc Parser.jj`.
 This will generate about eight files in this same directory.
             - Since every time you regenerate your compiler files they overwrite the previously generated files, you can't make modifications in the generated files or they'll be overwritten the next time you regenerate them.
+- a few helpful maven commands after you make development changes:
+    - `mvn package` This creates the jar file in /out
+    - `mvn clean` This removes extra directories that get created like /target - so it's good to `mvn clean` before you commit